cairo-book/mdbook-quiz-cairo/README.md

 ## Quiz configuration

-You can configure mdbook-quiz by adding options to the `[preprocessor.quiz]` section of `book.toml`.
+You can configure mdbook-quiz-cairo by adding options to the `[preprocessor.quiz]` section of `book.toml`.
 The options are:

 - `fullscreen` (boolean): If true, then a quiz will take up the web page's full screen during use.
 - `cache-answers` (boolean): If true, then the user's answers will be saved in their browser's `localStorage`.
 Then the quiz will show the user's answers even after they reload the page.